Try some Indian desserts if you’re looking for exotic sweets to satisfy your cravings!

 While jalebi is popular as Indian street food, it also makes an appearance in weddings and festivities.
 It’s deliciously crispy and a cinch to make, too!

-Made with gram flour, all-purpose flour, and sugar syrup, jalebi is crisp and juicy at the same time.
+This version is made with gram flour, all-purpose flour, and sugar syrup.
+So it’ crisp and juicy at the same time.

 When you make the batter right, you’ll finish making these delightful sweets in 30 minutes or less.